han-xudong/libfrankapy/docs/source/installation.rst

 Installation
 ============

-This guide will help you install LibFrankaPy on your system.
+This guide will help you install libfrankapy on your system.

 System Requirements
 -------------------